 This is because in north London food waste is processed in anaerobic digestion (AD) facilities and mixed food and garden waste goes to in-vessel composting (IVC) facilities.
 All packaging (compostable liners / Vegware / plastic bags) is removed from food and garden waste by ‘de-packaging’ machinery and disposed of.
 This has to be done because non-compostable items are often put into the food/garden waste when they shouldn’t be, causing contamination.
 So, whilst compostable plastic can be composted in some commercial IVC facilities, the de-packaging machinery is not currently able to distinguish between compostable and non-compostable packaging when removing contaminants.

 All plastic waste collected from your recycling bin is sent for sorting at a materials recovery facility (MRF).
 Further sorting is carried out at plastic recovery facilities (PRFs) in the UK.
 Recycling collections are arranged by the individual north London borough councils.
 The recycling is always kept separate from the general waste for disposal – even if the general waste and the recycling are collected in the same collection truck.
 You can find out more about recycling and waste collection in your borough by using the links below.

 - London Borough of Hackney

 - London Borough of Haringey

 - London Borough of Waltham Forest

-NLWA has contracts with two materials recovery facilities (MRFs) based in London (Biffa Waste Services Ltd and Bywaters (Leyton) Ltd) for processing mixed recyclable materials collected from north London residents and businesses.
+NLWA has contracts with one materials recovery facility (MRF) based in London (Biffa Waste Services Ltd) for processing mixed recyclable materials collected from north London residents and businesses.
 Enfield arranges their own collection services their own MRF services, Biffa Waste Services Ltd.